University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 Then, view each tree in Microreact.
 The easiest approach is to open two separate browser windows or tabs.
 In each browser, go to the Microreact website ((https://microreact.org)) and open one of the two trees.
 Follow the instructions in Step 6 to annotate each tree.

+**Compare the two trees**

-**Using both trees, answer the following questions:**
+Using both trees, answer the following questions:
 - Did the overall structure of the tree change?
 - Does the outbreak cluster remain together?
 - Does the relationship between the outbreak isolates remain the same?
 - Did the branch lengths change?
+- What does this comparison tell you about the importance of choosing an appropriate reference genome for bacterial outbreak analysis?